Neville Chamberlain (footballer): Port Vale

+Later career

-He was restricted to four First Division appearances in 1982–83, though his brother continued to impress.
+Chamberlain struggled to adapt to playing three tiers higher, particularly so being played out of position at right-back and was restricted to four First Division appearances in 1982–83, though his brother continued to impress.
 He featured three times in 1983–84, and had loan spells with Newport County and Plymouth Argyle, before he joined Newport County permanently for the 1984–85 season.
 He scored a hat-trick in a 3–3 draw with Derby County at Pride Park on 22 December, and became the club's top scorer with 17 league and cup goals.
-However Colin Addison could not keep him at Somerton Park, and Chamberlain dropped down a division to sign with Fourth Division club Mansfield Town, who were then managed by Ian Greaves.
+However, Colin Addison could not keep him at Somerton Park, and Chamberlain dropped down a division to sign with Fourth Division club Mansfield Town, who were then managed by Ian Greaves.
 He scored 23 goals in 76 league and cup games for the "Stags", and helped the club win promotion in 1985–86 and become established in the league above in 1986–87.
 He then departed Field Mill and switched to Doncaster Rovers, who finished bottom of the Third Division in 1987–88 under Dave Cusack and Dave Mackay.
 He scored a hat-trick in a 3–2 win over Preston North End at Belle Vue on 4 April.
 Chamberlain then dropped out of the Football League to play for Stafford Rangers, Worksop Town, Shepshed Charterhouse, Matlock Town, Leek Town and Rocester.

 Post-retirement

-After retiring as a player he worked as an agent for his brother Mark, and also worked as assistant manager at Alsager Town and manager of Hanley Town.
-When the pair played together for Port Vale they used to swap shirts at half-time so as to confuse opposition players attempting to mark his brother.
+After retiring as a player, he worked as an agent for his brother Mark, and also worked as assistant manager at Alsager Town and manager of Hanley Town.
+He later became chairman of Hanley Town.
+When the pair played together for Port Vale they used to swap shirts at half-time to confuse opposition players attempting to mark his brother.

+Personal life

+Chamberlain's brother, Mark, was also a footballer.
+His nephews Alex Oxlade-Chamberlain and Christian Oxlade-Chamberlain play for Beşiktaş and Kidderminster Harriers respectively, with Alex also an England international.
+He is of Jamaican descent.